Biotech meets management

 In the Master's programme Applied Biotechnology (ABI), you will combine profound methodological and technical knowledge from biotechnology with management skills.
 The English-language study programme optimally enables you to take on laboratory and project management responsibilities in biotechnological companies, institutions and authorities.

-The Master's programme in Applied Biotechnology covers a wide range of topics and paves the way for career prospects in various areas of biotechnology.
-The programme comprises 90 ECTS (European Credit Transfer System) credits and is usually completed in three semesters.
+The Master's degree programme in Applied Biotechnology is broadly based and thus opens up career prospects in diverse areas of biotechnology.
+The programme comprises 90 credit points according to the ECTS (European Credit Transfer System) and is usually completed in three semesters.

-In the first two semesters, key biotechnological competences are taught in the areas of Bioprocess Engineering, Protein Purification, Applied Cell Biology, Analytics, Food Product Development and Bioeconomy and Technology Assessment.
+In the first two semesters, key biotechnological competences are taught in the areas of bioprocess engineering, protein purification, applied cell biology, analytics, food product development and bioeconomy and technology assessment.
 The theoretical and practical knowledge acquired in this way is supplemented by teaching content from the area of management, which depicts the basic skills of a project or laboratory manager in biotechnology.
 This includes knowledge from the area of regulation and standardisation in the life sciences (Quality Management) as well as the ability to acquire, plan (Statistics) and manage research and industrial projects (Leadership and Research Management).
-Through Electives from the fields of economics, natural sciences or languages, the study programme can be individually oriented and competences can be broadened or deepened.
-Due to the mixed content of the first two semesters, flexible entry is possible in the winter or summer semester.
+Electives from the fields of economics, natural sciences or languages allow students to tailor their studies to their individual needs and to broaden or deepen their knowledge.
+Thanks to modules with independent content within the first two semesters, flexible entry is possible in the winter or summer semester.

 The Master's thesis is carried out in the third semester, preferably outside the university as a practice-oriented work in a biotechnological environment.